Investment program in Parks Canada federal infrastructures

 As announced in 2015, Parks Canada will be investing three billion dollars over five years towards restoring the infrastructure of national historic sites, national parks and national marine conservation areas of Canada.

-Next two years (2018 and 2019), the Fort-Lennox National Historic Site will be closed to the public for major conservation work.
+Since 2018, the Fort-Lennox National Historic is closed to the public for major conservation work.
 The investments in the historic buildings - chiefly in the Barrack, but also the Officers’ Quarters, Guardhouse and two magazines - are designed to allow Canadians to continue enjoying our rich history and heritage and to preserve this unique site for future generations.
 These investments will ensure that our past continues to have a future.

 Major conservation work at Fort-Lennox National Historic Site